They Said the Church was Safe—but it Wasn’t

 Marriage is terrifying at its core.
-In a marriage we are finally known.
+We are most afraid of being known—and not being loved.
 After years of searching for the right person, you finally find the one who presumably wants to spend the rest of their life with you, and you feel the same.
 But after years of togetherness through every season of human stress, there is no mystery left.
 You’ve seen each other without makeup and in stained sweatpants, fat, thin, out of shape, stressed over problems at work, arguing over dirty dishes at the kitchen sink.
 When the masks are removed, we are completely vulnerable in front of each other, and we don’t always like what we see.

 Will they still love me when they really know me?